-The purpose of a market research study is to evaluate the opportunity and the feasibility of a project.
-Based on the conclusions of the market research study, there are two possible choices: Go or No-Go.
+The purpose of a Market Test study is to evaluate the opportunity and the feasibility of a project.
+Based on the conclusions of the Market Test study, there are two possible choices: Go or No-Go.
 No-Go = abandon the project?
 Not necessarily.
 No-Go is all about the art of reorienting a project.

-Go / No-Go: Two possible outcomes for a market research study
+1. Go / No-Go: Two possible outcomes for a Market Test study

-A valuable decision-making tool, the market research study may result in a Go, signaling a good opportunity and great potential for the market, or in No-Go, meaning that the risk outweighs the opportunity.
+A valuable decision-making tool, the Market Test study may result in a Go, signaling a good opportunity and big potential for the market, or in a No-Go, meaning that the risk outweighs the opportunity.

-How did people respond to your market research study?
+How did people respond to your Market Test study?
 During this reassessment phase, you need to examine your study in detail and identify the sticking points.
 Is the product itself the problem?
 Was the target poorly selected?
 Was the message unclear?
 Was the competition too strong?
-Once you’ve identified the problems, think them over and see what you and your team can do to overcome them.
+Once you’ve identified the problems, think them over and see what you and your team can do to overcome them

 Are routes into the national market proving too difficult?
 What about overseas?
-Automated studies can help you quickly gage the market potential of an innovation overseas.
+Automated studies can help you quickly gauge the market potential of an innovation overseas.
 Why not give it a try?

 It can’t be said enough: No-Go is NOT a failure.
-Instead, it’s a proof of your ability to accept reality.
+Instead, it’s proof of your ability to accept reality.
 Paradoxically, the earlier it occurs in a project, the more time you save.
-Today, all you need is a few weeks to carry out a market research study at an affordable price and get chance on your side.
+Today, all you need is a few weeks to carry out a Market Test study at an affordable price and get chance on your side.
 Good luck!